 My parents immigrated from Thailand to Baltimore, where I was born and raised.
 They came with just one black Samsonite suitcase, and only a handful of personal relics: a bolt of handwoven ikat fabric that belonged to my grandmother, some intricately carved Buddha amulets, a few letters written in foreign script.
 For a while, these were some of the only links I had to my ancestry.
 With no photos to guide me, my mind was free to imagine the history behind these objects, and what my parents’ lives had been like before moving.
 My fondness for found objects and all things vintage is directly rooted in this, and I often incorporate bits of antique papers, trims, and other reclaimed materials in my mixed media work.
 It is my way of acknowledging and honoring the past that has brought us here, regardless of whether we know the full story behind it.

 My longtime love for outdoor adventure and the natural world are also major sources of inspiration for my personal work.
 I’ve logged in many exhilarating hours rock climbing in the Gunks and the northeast, as well as a few other countries, and my husband (scientific artist Jason Brougham) and I love to hike every chance we can get.
-Whether we’re exploring the limestone cliffs of Krabi, kayaking the Hudson River, or just strolling in our local park looking for birds, I paint and draw simply to commemorate these special places, experiences, and the nature observed along the way.
+Whether we’re exploring the limestone cliffs of Krabi, kayaking the Hudson River, or just strolling in our local Inwood Hill Park looking at birds, I paint and draw simply to commemorate these special places, experiences, and the nature observed along the way.
 In the same way that a single moment can only exist within the greater blanket of time, I enjoy recontextualizing these personal memories into larger, pattern-like compositions — an attempt to express the singular universal.
-Hopefully I can inspire others to take greater interest in the natural world we live in; at the very least, I hope to make you pause and smile.
+Hopefully I can inspire others to take greater interest in protecting our home, this natural world to which we are inextricably connected; at the very least, I hope to make you pause and smile.

 LICENSING + COMMISSIONS